PhiCtl/ShootingStars/README.md

 The command `doxygen` should be run in the main folder `Linear_solvers\`.
 The created html documentation can be found under `doc\html\index.htlm`.

 ## Folders hierarchy
-In general, our project is inside the `Linear_Solvers` folder where it has been developed in the following subfolders:
+In general, our project is inside the main folder `Linear_Solvers\` which it has been developed in the following subfolders:

 ```bash
 ├── Solution